Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

  - Assuming one behavior over another when our CPG representation does not contain or cannot know behavioral differences at runtime, e.g., different platform or execution environment.

 ### Assumptions on Sequentiality under Parallel Execution
+*AtomicExecutionAssumption*, ...

 Examples:
  - Assumption that a critical section is atomic, e.g. that the execution of a line of statements is not disrupted by other threads.
  - Just whether we assume that execution is sequential or if we know there is some parallel execution, and we assume that it does not influence sequentiality when reading data.

 ### Assumptions on Input Data
+*TrustBoundaryAssumption*, *DataRangeAssumption*, *TrustedInputAssumption*, ...

 Examples:
  - Assumption on entry points (or endpoints): Data coming from here are external to the application.
- - Data ranges on input that can be annotated
+ - Data ranges on input that can be specified.
- - Assumption that data is trusted input
+ - Assumption that data is trusted input.

 ### Problems and Limitations